What is AIDS?

 All clinical health waste must be properly bagged and identified, and all contaminated sharps must be disposed of in a properly constructed sharps container, not put down where they may find their way into plastic rubbish bags and laundry bags which they can easily puncture.

-- The National Code of Practice for the Control of Work-related Exposure to Hepatitis and HIV (blood-borne) Viruses [NOHSC: 2010 (2003) 2nd Edition], was declared in December 2003, and is available to download from the Safe Work Australia.
+- National Hazard Exposure Worker Surveillance: Exposure to biological hazards and the provision of controls against biological hazards in Australian workplaces 2012 is available to download from Safe Work Australia.
 The code provides practical guidance for the management of exposure to HBV, HCV and HIV in the workplace.
-The code is designed to be applicable to all workplaces.

 - The International Labour Organisation has a specfic website ILO/Aids which details the ILO programme, initiated in 2000, on HIV/AIDS and the World of Work.
 A number of 'resources can be accessed on this site, including: